 Provence River cruises are very popular as wine themed cruise itineraries.
 You cruise through some of France's premier wine regions while enjoying the comforts of a deluxe river cruise vessel.
 You can indulge in the world-renowned Burgundy wines along France?s Rhone River, sip great Beaujolais and cotes du Rhone wines, and explore the wine region of Chateauneuf-du-Pape.

 River cruises in comparison to barge cruises are different in that they cruise the rivers of Europe rather than the small canals.
 The ships are larger and hold from 80 to 200+ passengers.
 You will often find a swimming pool, beauty salon, gift shop, dancing and entertainment on board where you will not on the barge cruises.

 In contrast, where the smaller barges include shore excursions, have bicycles for guests and often have open bar, the river cruises do not have an open bar policy, only a few have bicycles, and most do not include shore excursions.

 Provence and Spain

-Rate includes: all sightseeing, meals, wine with dinner, free internet, use of bicycles on board
+Rate includes: all sightseeing, meals, wine with dinner, daily happy hour, free internet, use of bicycles on board